BIR-Adapter: A parameter-efficient diffusion adapter for blind image restoration: Background

 \subsection{Latent diffusion models}

-Diffusion models aim to revert a known $T$-step forward diffusion process defined by the decaying scheduling parameters $\beta_t \quad \text{where } t \in \{0, \dots, T \}$ \cite{ho2020denoising}.
-This process starts from a known vector $\mathbf{x_0}$ and gradually introduces noise until timestep $t$.
+Diffusion models aim to revert a known $T$-step forward diffusion process defined by the decaying scheduling parameters $\beta_t \quad \text{where } t \in \{0, \dots, T \}$~\cite{ho2020denoising}.
+This process begins with a known vector $\mathbf{x_0}$ and gradually introduces noise up to timestep $t$.
 This defines a Markovian forward process $q$ as